 |Monitor Name||Input lag||Response time (GTG)||Release date||Screen Size (inch)||Color Depth||Resolution||HDR10 (True HDR?)||Panel||Backlight System||Adaptive refresh technology||Refresh rate||HDMI Version||Display Port Version||Peak Nits (Brightness)||Good for PS4 Pro?||Good for Xbox 1X?|

-|Acer Predator X35||Q4 2017||35||10-bit||3440x1440 (WQHD)||Yes||AMVA, Quantum Dot||FALD, with 512 zones||nvidia G-Sync||144HZ||2.0||DP 1.4||1000||No||Yes|
+|Acer Predator X35||4ms||Q4 2017||35||10-bit||3440x1440 (WQHD)||Yes||AMVA, Quantum Dot||FALD, with 512 zones||nvidia G-Sync||144HZ (overclockable up to 200HZ)||2.0||DP 1.4||1000||No||No|

-|ASUS ROG Swift PG35VQ||Q4 2017||35"||10-bit||3440x1440 (WQHD)||Yes||AMVA, Quantum Dot||FALD, with 512 zones||nvidia G-Sync||200HZ||2.0||DP 1.4||1000||No||Yes|
+|ASUS ROG Swift PG35VQ||Q4 2017||35"||10-bit||3440x1440 (WQHD)||Yes||AMVA, Quantum Dot||FALD, with 512 zones||nvidia G-Sync||200HZ||2.0||DP 1.4||1000||No||No|

 The standard names are REC BT.XXXX.
-The ITU specs are REC BT.2020 the wide gamut color volume for UHD and REC BT.2100 the HDR spec that refrences the BT.2020 volume but also standardizes both the PQ EOTF that underpins both dolby vision and HDR10 as well as the Hybrid Log Gamma (HLG).
+The ITU specs are REC BT.2020 the wide gamut color volume for UHD and REC BT.2100 the HDR spec that references the BT.2020 volume but also standardizes both the PQ EOTF that underpins both Dolby vision and HDR10 as well as the Hybrid Log Gamma (HLG).

 According to UltraHD Alliance, (they set the following minimum requirement for display to be HDR certified or UHD premium).
-The requirement (black level to peak brightness) is
+The requirement (black level to peak brightness) is,

 Standard 1 – 0.05 nits to ≥1000 nits